jgador/loggle/README.md

 > **Prerequisite:**
 > Ensure you have Terraform with Azure CLI working.
 For more information, refer to [this guide](https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-windows-bash).

-> **Important Note:** The SSL certificate generation is currently hardcoded to use "kibana.example.co".
+> **Important Note:** The SSL certificate generation is currently hardcoded to use "kibana.example.com".
 Since you'll be using your own domain, you'll need to manually update the deployment scripts to reflect that.
 This will be made configurable in future updates.

 1. **Generate an SSH Key:**
    The SSH key will be used to authenticate your virtual machine.